 As Office Manager, Anna is responsible for a variety of administrative tasks and for maintaining the financial and timekeeping systems of the RCD.
 She is responsible for day-to-day bookkeeping, financial reporting to the Board of Directors, administering RCD operations, and assisting with human resources.
 Anna has been with the RCD since 2005.
 She enjoys playing Mah Jong, gardening, reading, and spending time with her kids and grandkids.

 Frances Knapczyk, Conservation Program Manager

 Frances has been working locally in the field of natural resources since 2007.
 She has a PhD in Plant Evolutionary Ecology from Michigan State University and a B.S. in Biology and Geology from Indiana University.
 She has a strong background in ecology, water quality, agricultural conservation, and public education.
-Frances oversees all of the LandSmart® programs including Conservation Planning, On-the-Ground, Water Management and the LandSmart® Education programs.
+Frances oversees all of the LandSmart® programs including Conservation Planning, On-the-Ground, Water Management and the LandSmart® for Kids education programs.
+She is currently serving as the Interim Executive Director for the RCD.
 Since she joined the RCD in 2007, Frances has been involved with a diverse set of programs and initiatives, and she now plays an integral role in program development and fundraising, as well as collaboration with partner organizations.
 Frances enjoys hiking, botanizing, and all things food-related.

 Eric McKee, Education Program Coordinator